cairo-book/cairo-book/src/ch14-02-contract-functions.md

 ### View functions

-View functions are _public_ functions where the `self: ContractState` argument is passed as snapshot, which exposes only the `read` access to storage variables, and no storage write can be made via `self`.
-The compiler will mark their `state_mutability` to `view`, and view functions can be queried via `starknet_call` on Starknet, which will not create a transaction and hence will not change the state.
+View functions are _public_ functions where the `self: ContractState` argument is passed as snapshot, which only allows the `read` access to storage variables, and restricts writes to storage made via `self` by causing compilation errors.
+The compiler will mark their `state_mutability` to `view`, preventing any state modification through `self` directly.

 ```rust,noplayground
 {{#include ../listings/ch14-building-starknet-smart-contracts/listing_01_reference_contract/src/lib.cairo:view}}